Issues and Appeals | [email protected] | Ext. #143

 - Lecturer, Ventura College of Law

 Theiler v.
 Ventura County Community College Dist.
 (2011) 198 Cal.App.4th 852.
-Confirms proper calculation methodology for determining full-time equivalent calculations for community college faculty.
+Confirms proper calculation methodology for determining full-time equivalent hours for community college faculty.

 County of Kern v.
 Jadwin (2011) 197 Cal.App.4th 65.
 Upholds judgment on arbitration award based on finding county’s False Claims Act claim was filed to harass former employee.